UnownPlain/anthelion/CONTRIBUTING.md

 The suffix is metadata passed to komac and is not part of the download URL.
 Supported values are `x86`, `x64`, `arm`, `arm64`, and `neutral`.
 Use an override when the installer metadata does not identify the correct architecture.

+Do not add architecture overrides preemptively.
+Leave URLs unannotated when komac can detect the installer architecture correctly.

 Use `versionRemove` when upstream decorates a version with a fixed prefix or suffix: